-- That the twelve local authority Trading Standards services in the North East of England continue to have a voice nationally, - That as a partnership body we ensure that we make any relevant concerns we have in respect of any proposals which affect both service delivery and also consumers and businesses we are empowered to protect, directly to our external partners including Central Government, - That in providing a common and co-ordinated response to all relevant consultation documents we ensure that our response is co-ordinated across our twelve local authority Trading Standards services.
+- That the twelve local authority Trading Standards services in the North East of England continue to have a voice nationally, - That as a partnership body we ensure that we make any relevant concerns we have in respect of any proposals which affect both service delivery and also consumers and businesses we are empowered to protect, directly to our external partners including Central Government,

+That in providing a common and co-ordinated response to all relevant consultation documents we ensure that our response is co-ordinated across our twelve local authority Trading Standards services.

 Key to this continuing involvement with the strategic change management, NETSA continues to respond to all relevant consultations in line with our key priorities.
+The one consultation responded to was on the "Post Implementation Review of Tobacco Legislation".